frederic-perez/AmE-dictionary/data/idioms.md

 __sit for (some)/(one’s) exam__ To take an examination in a formal setting or situation.
 To take an exam to qualify for a license, such as a bar exam. _It was only when I sat for my final exam that I realized I had left my calculator at home._
 __sit in for (one)__ To act as a temporary substitute for one, especially in a meeting or discussion-based activity. _It was decided that I would sit in for the boss at the board meeting._ _I’m sitting in for Ira Glass._ _This is Alan James sitting in for Suzy Williams on the mid-morning show._
 __sit on it__ An exclamation of frustration directed at another person.
 Popularized by the TV show _Happy Days_. _If he thinks he can call at this hour of the night, he can sit on it!_ _Sit on it, Joe—I’m not helping you with this!_
+__sit on the fence__
 __sit on__ (sit on it) To take no action on. _I sent the boss my proposal three weeks ago and he’s been just sitting on it._
+__sit out__ To not participate or be involved in something, whether or not by one’s own volition.
+A noun or pronoun can be used between “sit” and “out.” _To be honest, I’m a little winded, so I think I’ll just sit this game out._
 __sitting duck__
 __sitting on the fence__
 __sitting pretty__ :three: Living in comfort.